 - All individuals/entities wishing to open bank accounts must provide due diligence which enables the bank to determine the tax residency of the individuals/ultimate shareholders.
 If the bank determines the individuals involved are tax resident in a CRS-participating jurisdiction, information is passed to the tax authority in the Client’s country of residence;

 - CRS reporting criteria, thresholds and exemptions exist for individuals and entities.
-Healy Consultants Group PLC’s global staff will advise Clients on all CRS-related reporting obligations, and any implications for their business and personal financial circumstances.
+Healy Consultants Group’s global staff will advise Clients on all CRS-related reporting obligations, and any implications for their business and personal financial circumstances.